Sending and Checking Json

 Since posting Json to a web server API is so common, Alba has some helpers for writing Json to the request:

-public Task send_json(IAlbaHost host)
+public async Task send_json(IAlbaHost host)

 {

-return host.Scenario(_ =>
+await host.Scenario(_ =>

 {